VIRO: Robust and Efficient Neuro-Symbolic Reasoning with Verification for Referring Expression Comprehension: Experiment

 \subsection{Experimental Setup}

 \paragraph{Implementation Details.} We primarily follow the official implementations of each baseline, using their default hyperparameter settings.
 Unless otherwise noted, detection thresholds for open-vocabulary detectors are fixed based on validation performance on RefCOCO.
-For all program generation, we use Qwen2.5-72B-Instruct-AWQ~\citep{qwen2.5}, known for strong code-generation, ensuring a fair comparison with Python-code baselines such as ViperGPT.
+For all program generation, we use Qwen2.5-72B-Instruct-AWQ~\citep{qwen2.5}, known for strong code-generation, to ensure a fair comparison with Python-code baselines such as ViperGPT.

 \paragraph{Dataset and Evaluation Metrics.} We evaluate our framework on both no-target scenarios and standard benchmarks.
-For no-target setting, we use the gRefCOCO dataset~\citep{he2023grec} no-target split, which contains referring expressions that do not correspond to any object in the image.
+For the no-target setting, we use the gRefCOCO dataset~\citep{he2023grec} no-target split, which contains referring expressions that do not correspond to any object in the image.
 This setting allows us to directly evaluate the model’s ability to suppress incorrect predictions in the absence of a valid target.
 For standard REC, we evaluate our method on widely used REC benchmarks, including RefCOCO/+~\citep{yu2016modeling}, and RefCOCOg~\citep{mao2016generation}.
 We further assess the consistency of linguistic structure comprehension on RefAdv~\citep{akula2020words}, and extend evaluation to the video domain with RefEgo~\citep{kurita2023refego}, which includes both target-present and no-target cases.
+We further show that VIRO can be modularly extended to GQA~\cite{hudson2019gqa}, suggesting potential applicability beyond REC, with detailed results provided in Appendix~\ref{appendix:gqa}.

 We evaluate both no-target robustness and standard REC accuracy via \textbf{Balanced Accuracy}, defined as $(\text{TPR} + \text{TNR})/2$.
 It provides a holistic measure by equally weighing the ability to localize existing targets and reject non-existing ones.
 The component metrics are defined as follows: \begin{itemize}[leftmargin=10pt, itemsep=0pt, topsep=0pt] \item \textbf{True Positive Rate (TPR)} = $\tfrac{TP}{TP+FN}$, measuring accuracy on target-present samples.
-This is equivalent to the standard Acc@0.5, used in standard REC, where a prediction is correct if IoU between the predicted and ground-truth bounding boxes exceeds $0.5$. \item \textbf{True Negative Rate (TNR)} = $\tfrac{TN}{TN+FP}$, measuring accuracy on target-absent samples, often referred to as no-target accuracy (N-acc). \item \textbf{False Positive Rate (FPR)} = $\tfrac{FP}{TN+FP} = 1 - \text{TNR}$, quantifying how often the model incorrectly predicts a target in images where none exist. \end{itemize}
+This is equivalent to the standard Acc@0.5, used in standard REC, where a prediction is correct if IoU between the predicted and ground-truth bounding boxes exceeds $0.5$. \item \textbf{True Negative Rate (TNR)} = $\tfrac{TN}{TN+FP}$, measuring accuracy on target-absent samples, often referred to as no-target accuracy (N-acc). \end{itemize}